Carrie Gracie Keynote Speaker

 Carrie Gracie is a Scottish journalist and former China Editor for BBC News.
-She resigned from this post in January 2018.
 In her career of over three decades, Carrie has served as China correspondent and Beijing bureau chief, presenter on BBC News Channel and host of the weekly BBC World Service programme, The Interview.

 Gracie began her career in the BBC World Service in 1987 as a trainee producer.
 She became a correspondent for BBC World Service, then for domestic radio and television in Beijing in 1991.
 From January 2008, she was the main morning presenter for BBC News Channel on Tuesdays to Fridays alongside Simon McCoy.
 She took part in the BBC coverage of the 2008 Olympics in Beijing, as the co-commentator during opening and closing ceremonies.
 She has made many documentaries for TV and radio, winning prizes including a Peabody and an Emmy.
 In 2008, she was awarded the Nick Clarke Award for her interview with BBC journalist Alan Johnston.

 In January 2018, she left her post as China Editor for BBC News in protest of unequal pay.
 As a result of this, she published an open letter to BBC’s audiences, giving evidence before parliamentary committee.
 In June 2018, she won an apology and received a pay parity from the BBC.
 She donated her back pay to the gender equality charity – the Equal Pay and Advice Service and the Fawcett Society, to help low-paid women who face pay discrimination.
 Gracie has returned to her former position at BBC newsroom, as main evening presenter on Monday evenings and Fridays, either on the BBC News Channel or BBC World News.
 She also continues to take on writing and speaking engagements about both China and gender equality pay.